 - A new visitor had 3 contacts since the first visit 6 days ago; their momentum is 50.

 - An inactive visitor had 0 contacts in last 7 days and has 0.12 visits per day since the first visit; their momentum equals 0.

 - A visitor with decreased momentum has 2 visits per day since first visit and 1 visit per day over the last 7 days; their momentum is: (1 / 2) * 50 = 25.

 - A visitor with increased momentum has 0.5 visits per day since first visit and 1 visit per day over the last 7 days; their momentum value will be: 100 – (0.5 / 1) * 50 = 75.

-With GDPR and CCPA in mind, it's possible to disable the collection and calculation of the behavioral profile properties.
+With the privacy legislations GDPR and CCPA in mind, it's possible to disable the collection and calculation of the behavioral profile properties.
 The data needed for these properties is provided by the Global Listener, so consent for these behavioral profile properties is tied to the Global Listener.

 You can enable consent management for behavioral profile properties by adding the Global Listener to a BlueConic marketing objective that has consent management enabled.
 Once this is enabled, the profile properties will only be available for profiles that have given consent to the objective.